lawrips/marimo/readme.md

 });
 ```

-### <a name="sendingParams"></a>Sending parameters to tests (Mocha only)
+### <a name="sendingParams"></a>Sending parameters to tests over the WebSocket
-Sometimes tests will require access to environment variables.
+Often tests will require access to environment variables.

-These can be sent over the WebSocket and passed to the test at runtime by sending them in an object called "env" (note only Mocha tests can access process.env - for Postman, see the next section).
+These can be sent over the WebSocket and passed to the test at runtime by sending them in an object called "env" (note as of marimo 1.6.x, both Mocha and Postman tests can accept environment varibales in the same way).

 Here's an example: